Rounding Bottom Patterns

 Yes, the volume has a significant role in the bottom-rounding pattern.
 During the downtrend, an excessive amount should be modest and should progressively rise as the rounding bottom forms.
 High trading volume should follow the breakout, confirming the legitimacy of the pattern.

-Can the bottom-rounding pattern fail?
+Can the bottom-round pattern fail?

 Yes, the rounded bottom pattern might fail, especially if there is little trading volume after the breakout.
 Before making a trading choice based simply on the pattern, traders should always take into account additional indicators of trading and fundamental analysis.